stoiandan/MacReviver/README.md

 # MacReviver
-Download firmware (ipswf images) from Apple
+MacReviver can download and automaitcally detect the aproprieate firmware (ipswf images) from Apple, based on your current hadrware.
+Custom firmware for other hardware confirugrations can also be downlaoded.